madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 ##Second Problem

-If you try to run a command that needs access to the user interface from `pkexec`, such as, this `zenity` command in the script below:
+If you run a command that needs access to the user interface from `pkexec` as in this example, it will fail:

 ```bash
 if [[ $(id -u) != "0" ]]; then